How To Ski: Ultimate Beginners Guide (10 Easy Steps)

 3. The plant

-At the point where we just start to change our edges to initiate the turn, gently put your downhill and outstretched pole into the snow in front of and out to the side of your downhill ski (but don’t support any weight on it).
+At the point where we start to change our edges to initiate the turn, gently put your downhill and outstretched pole into the snow in front of and out to the side of your downhill ski (but it won't support any weight on it).
 Aim to plant your pole within the first quarter of your ski.

 3. The backward flick